WLenhard/cNORM/README.md

 library(cNORM)
 # cNORM can as well model norm data using the beta-binomial
 # distribution, which usually performs well on tests with
-# a fixed number of dichotomous items.
+# a fixed number of dichotomous items without time cutoff.
+# Ideal use case: 1PL IRT scale / Rasch modelling
 model.betabinomial <- cnorm.betabinomial(ppvt$age, ppvt$raw)

 # Adapt the power parameters for α and β to increase or decrease